asael2/responsivehuge/README.md

 $ npm i && npm start
 ```

-Nice to haves:

-* Adherence to accessibility standards
-* Documentation
-* Unit and/or E2E tests

 At a high level the navigation will have two main states

 * <768px: Mobile.
 Hamburger icon will display in the top-left of the page.
 Clicking the hamburger will cause a card to slide in and overlay the content from the left.
 The card will contain nav and sub-nav items defined in the JSONP response